IROpany/like-button-plugin/README.md

 To use this plugin, follow these steps.

 1. activate the plugin from the WordPress admin panel.
-2. apply additional CSS if necessary to customize the appearance.
+2. The appearance is adjusted from the css file.

 By following these steps, you can set up your count button and display it on your post pages.